The AREF-CAN-PRECISE-RECAP Towards Leadership Programme

 Entry to the Towards Leadership is through membership of one of the three partner networks.
 Following an internal selection process, each partner will nominate individuals to AREF for confirmation.

 The partners have recruited talented researchers from a broad range of disciplines and a balanced cohort of men and women to the programme.

 If you would like to learn more about the Towards Leadership Programme

 Africa shoulders a crippling share of the world’s disease burden.
 Yet African opportunities for emerging post-doctoral scientists to develop, manage and lead their own health-oriented research projects – and then even more ambitious international programmes – are few.

-The Africa Research Excellence Fund (AREF) is a charity that works with partners to address critical barriers for institutions and talented scientists in Sub-Saharan Africa as they seek to strengthen their capacity to win funds and build leading portfolios of research that can improve health and save lives.
+The Africa Research Excellence Fund (AREF) is a charity that works with partners to address critical barriers for institutions and talented scientists in Africa as they seek to strengthen their capacity to win funds and build leading portfolios of research that can improve health and save lives.